vosaul/status.im/source/contribute/applying_to_status.md

 There's no set approach that we have to interviewing - it always depends on you, and the role we're looking to fill.

-As well as traditional interviews, there are a variety of ways that we use to get to know you:
+There are a variety of ways that we use to get to know you:

 **Interviews**: Interviews are normally conducted over Google Hangouts or Skype, but we also do text-based interviews over messengers as well as more traditional phone interviews.
 Occasionally, when our worlds collide, we'll also try to meet you in person.
 Typically, you could expect to meet 3 -5 members of the organisation.